How to Paint a Brick Fireplace: Your Complete Guide (2025)

 If your brick has already been painted, like mine was, you need to discern whether or not primer is necessary.

 Painted brick that is chipping or flaking heavily, will be helped by a coat of primer to get the best finish for your project.
-If the painted brick is in good condition, you may not need to prime as the previous painter may have already done this.
+If the painted brick is in good condition, you may not need to prime it as the previous painter may have already done this.

 Step 4: Painting Fireplace Brick